Galvanized steel has a zinc coating for rust protection. When you want to weld it, it’s best to remove the galvanized coating to avoid many problems.

 The recommended acids to remove galvanized coatings are acetic acid and citric acid.
 Acetic is the acid in vinegar, and citric is the acid in lemons.

-These acids are pretty safe for occasional usage since they have low corrosion power.
+These acids are pretty safe for occasional usage since they have low corrosion strength.
 Furthermore, you use them in low concentrations, for example, vinegar has only 5% acetic acid.

 - They do not generate vapors at fast rates and release minimal amounts of hydrogen.